inclusionAI/UI-Venus/README.md

 # 🚀 News

 * [2025/12] We have released the [VenusBench-GD](https://ui-venus.github.io/VenusBench-GD/), which is a comprehensive multi-platform GUI benchmark for diverse grounding tasks.
+For evaluation code, please visit the branch [VenusBench-GD](https://github.com/inclusionAI/UI-Venus/tree/VenusBench-GD).

 ---